ryt/activity-metrics/README.md

     git clone https://github.com/ryt/activity-metrics.git
     ```

-2. Next create 3 directories, `app`, `gen`, and `log`, on the same level somewhere in your Documents.
-Optionally, you can have them all inside a directory named `Metrics/` or something custom.
+2. Next create a directory named `Metrics` or something similar in your Documents and create the following 2 directories in it: `gen` and `logs`.
+You can choose whatever name you want for the main folder but we'll use `Metrics/` for this example. `gen/` will be used for generated files and `logs/` will be used to store log files.

     ```
-    mkdir app gen log
+    mkdir Metrics && cd Metrics
     ```

+    ```
+    mkdir gen logs
+    ```

-3. Finally, create 2 symbolic links: one for `analyze.py` and one for `helper.py` inside of `app/`.
-The example commands are shown below.
+3. Finally, create a symbolic link for `analyze.py` on the same level as the directories you just created.
+The example command is shown below.
 Replace `{install}` with your local installation directory:

     ```
-    ln -s {install}/activity-metrics/analyze.py  app/analyze
+    ln -s {install}/activity-metrics/analyze.py  Metrics/analyze
-    ln -s {install}/activity-metrics/helper.py   app/helper
     ```

-    The structure of the links should look like this:
+    The structure of the link and directories should look something like this:

     ```
-    - app/
+    ./Metrics/
       - analyze
-        - helper
       - gen/
-    - log/
+      - logs/
     ```
-4. Now you can run the commands `analyze` and `helper` from within the app directory.
+4. Now you can run the command `./analyze` from inside the `Metrics/` directory.
 Generated files will be stored inside `gen/` and your logs will be read and parsed from the `logs/`.
+Use `./analyze help` for the help manual.

+    The utility script can be run as `./analyze utility`.
+Use `./analyze utility help` for the utility help manual.

 <h2><small>Inspirations</small></h2>